davidmcclure/litecoder/README.md

 > US city + state geocoding, without a heavy webservice.
 With [Who's On First](https://www.whosonfirst.org/) and SQLite.

 It's not uncommon to have free-text "location" fields - for example, from Twitter user profiles - that contain a mix of cities, states, and countries.
+Eg, things like:

+- `Los Angeles, CA`
+- `Boston`
+- `bellingham washington`
+- `NYC`
+- `big apple`
+- `tuscaloosa al`
+- `VT`

-Eg, things like `Los Angeles, CA`, `Boston`, `DC`, `tuscaloosa al`, `VT` etc. To make use of these, they generally need to be liked against some kind of canonical set of geographic entities.
+To make use of these, they generally need to be linked against some kind of canonical set of geographic entities.
 One approach is to throw them at a commercial geocoder like [Google](https://developers.google.com/places/web-service/search) or [Mapbox](https://www.mapbox.com/geocoding/), but this is slow and expensive, and there are often onerous terms-of-service restrictions on the results.
 And, really, a full-blown geocoder is overkill here, since these kinds of location fields almost never contain street addresses, just references to a smaller set of high-level locations.

-Litecoder is a tiny library (~300 SLOC) resolves location strings to records in the amazing [Who's On First](https://www.whosonfirst.org/) (WOF) gazetteer from Mapzen, which aggregates geographic metadata as well as IDs for corresponding records in a number of other gazetteers and knowledge databases (Wikipedia, Wikidata, DBpedia, Geonames, etc).
+Litecoder is a small library (~500 SLOC) resolves location strings to records in the [Who's On First](https://www.whosonfirst.org/) (WOF) gazetteer from Mapzen, which aggregates geographic metadata as well as IDs for corresponding records in a number of other gazetteers and knowledge databases (Wikipedia, Wikidata, DBpedia, Geonames, etc).
 Mapzen sadly doesn't exist anymore, but the WOF data is [CC-0](https://github.com/whosonfirst-data/whosonfirst-data/blob/master/LICENSE.md).

 For now, Litecoder only supports US cities and states.

 ## Goals
 - Be fast.
 Lookups take ~3ms.
 - Work anywhere without hassle.
 The underlying data sits in SQLite and ships with the package - just `pip install`.
-Since Litecoder is totally embedded, it can be used in ETL and big data workflows involving billions of inputs.
+Since everything is totally embedded, it can be used in ETL and big data workflows involving billions of inputs.
 - Favor precision over recall.
 Litecoder will miss some things, but when it returns a result, it should be trustworthy.
 - Support non-standard names that clearly refer to a city or state.
 Eg, `NYC` always means New York City.
 - Some heuristics are unavoidable - eg, `Boston` should map to `Boston, MA`, not `Boston, GA` (which exists!).
 In these cases, do something simple and easy to reason about.